atom/atom/docs/built-in-packages/vim.md

 Events: `vim:command-start-recording` `vim:command-replay-recording`

-Notes: There is also the `vim:command-stop-recording` event that should be bound in the `.editor.recording` context instead of just `.editor`
+Notes: There is also the `vim:command-stop-recording` event that should be bound in the `.editor.recording` context instead of `.editor.command-mode`

 #### Ex mode